 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-For the fiscal period starting from the Fund's inception, June 26, 2018, to March 31, 2019, the Fund's portfolio turnover rate was 38% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 70% of the average value of its portfolio.
 This rate excludes the value of portfolio securities received or delivered as a result of in-kind creations or redemptions of the Fund's shares.

 Under normal circumstances, the Fund will invest at least 80% of its total assets in components of the Underlying Index and to-be-announced transactions representing such components.
-The Underlying

-Index seeks to track the performance of outstanding high yield debt securities denominated in U.S. dollars issued by Chinese companies.
+The Underlying Index seeks to track the performance of outstanding high yield debt securities denominated in U.S. dollars issued by Chinese companies.
 For purposes of the Underlying Index, Chinese companies include companies that conduct the majority of their business activities in, are headquartered in or have the majority of their business assets, profits, or revenues in China or Hong Kong as determined by the index provider, Solactive, AG ("Index Provider").